-Over 1200 individuals with bipolar disorder in the UK are taking part in our research initiative True Colours, answering weekly questions online about their mood and other factors known to play a role in the condition including sleep and activity levels.
+Over 1200 individuals with bipolar disorder in the UK have taken part in our research initiative True Colours, answering weekly questions online about their mood and other factors known to play a role in the condition including sleep and activity levels.

-The True Colours tool was originally designed by colleagues at the University of Oxford for use in a clinical setting and is proving to be invaluable in helping our research group learn more about how mood symptoms change over time in individuals with bipolar disorder and how they are affected by changes in routines.
-Participants themselves can personalise their questions and view their mood graphs to see changes and/or patterns in their mood.
+The True Colours tool was originally designed by colleagues at the University of Oxford for use in a clinical setting and is helping our research group learn more about how mood symptoms change over time in individuals with bipolar disorder and how they are affected by changes in routines, sleep and medications.

-This ongoing large project wouldn't be possible without the help of our many BDRN supporters especially our BDRN Research Champions who have written articles and blogs to share their experiences of using True Colours.
+This research wouldn't have been possible without the help of our many BDRN supporters, especially our BDRN Research Champions who have written articles and blogs to share their experiences of using True Colours.

 For further details about the findings of our True Colours research, please visit the News and Publications sections of our BDRN website here.